Nico3012/rpi_webrtc_data_channel/PI_SETUP.md

 - Password: secret
 - SSID: RaspAP
 - Password: ChangeMe

+The Internet from LAN (over the connected pc) will be used to provide internet into the RaspAP WiFi.
+The lan connection can still be used and is not affected by RaspAP!

 # Go
 Install go from the official website recommendation WITHOUT a package manager!